funkydan2/gympiepc-docs/team-roles-church/service-leading.md

 A few ways this shapes our practice are:

 1. We'll use 'outsider friendly' language.
-We'll introduce ourself by name and welcome visitors—even if we can't see any.
+We'll introduce ourselves by name and welcome visitors—even if we can't see any.
 We won't use too many technical/jargon words or phrases \(or we'll explain them\)—this includes both theological terms and acronyms/shorthand ways of talking about what we do as a church.
 We don't assume everyone is a believer, so we'll be thinking about who the 'we' is when we speak.
 2. The gospel shapes our service as we
    1. come to God in repentance and faith \(Mark 1:15\)
    2. sing to him with thankfulness \(Ephesians 5:19\)